When does the Market begin? What time does it end?

 Payment options are the responsibility of each artist.
-Some may accept credit cards, while others may only accept cash.
-You may want to bring both, just in case.
+Some may accept credit cards, while others may only accept cash or checks.
+You may want to bring a couple of options, just in case.

 No worries!
 The Market will take place inside in the Temple Beth Or Satisky Hall (the big social hall), so weather will not be an issue.